UKCloud/documentation/articles/vmware/vmw-gs.md

 ### Intended audience

-To complete the steps in this guide you must have access to the UKCloud Portal and vCloud Director/VMware Cloud Director.
-To build compute services and virtual data centres (VDCs) you must be a vCloud Director/VMware Cloud Director administrator.
+To complete the steps in this guide you must have access to the UKCloud Portal and VMware Cloud Director/vCloud Director.
+To build compute services and virtual data centres (VDCs) you must be a VMware Cloud Director/vCloud Director administrator.

 ## Before you begin